av/wutch-docs/docs/chrome-extension.md

 ![Screenshot of Wutch Documentation with active Wutch extension](/images/docs/extension-in-action.png)

 Wutch requires one pretty technical pointer to operate - a precise handle of an element for the target page.
-Because not everybody have hands-on experience with Web Development, we're shipping a [Wutch Browse Extension](https://github.com/av/wutch-chrome-extension) for Chrome to simplify this procedure.
+Because not everybody have hands-on experience with Web Development, we're shipping a [Wutch Browser Extension](https://github.com/av/wutch-chrome-extension) for Chrome to simplify this procedure.

 ---